-- Describe the working of Theoretical Foundations of OS. - Analyze the working principles of Distributed Deadlock Detection and resource management. - Explain the concepts of distributed shared memory and scheduling mechanisms. - Analyze the working of Data security. - Compare multiprocessor operating systems and database operating systems. - Apply advanced concepts in real time environment.
+- Describe the working of Theoretical Foundations of OS. - Illustrate the working principles of Distributed Deadlock Detection and resource management. - Analyze the concepts of distributed shared memory and scheduling mechanisms. - Summarize the working of Data security. - Compare multiprocessor operating systems and database operating systems.